WestGermanGenomeCenter/pacbio_variants/README.md

 - paraphase
 - trgt
 - hificnv
+- mitorsaw (just hg38)
 - sniffles for sv calls that get phased with longphase
 - sawfish for svs and cnvs (results phased by sawfish)
 - mosdepth, multiqc
 - pbmm2 for mapping
 - kraken2 for contamination detection (downsamples massively, needs kraken2 database)
-- .bam (unmapped) as input file
 - demultiplexing of input as option, will not split the files per barcode.
 - for now one .bam per sample
-- NanoCaller for phased snp/sv calls
+- NanoCaller for phased snp/indel calls

 ## how to run
 - make sure you have a conda environment active with snakemake9+ (called smk9 in the runPipeline_local.sh)